lorenzofranzone/tws/README.md

       **:: Examples of layouts** <br>
       *The background color defines the landmark* <br>
-      *the dotted border defines the inner default area where direct children are placed*
+      *The dotted border defines the inner default area where direct children are placed*

       <br>
       <details>